fallen-icarus/cardano-loans/GettingStarted.md

 - What payments were made, when, and for how much?
 - When was interest applied, and how many times?
 - When was the lender's address updated?

+The loan information attached to each event is the state *at the time of the event*; the information does not show the results of the event.

 This query can complement the borrower's credit history query.